raspberrypilearning/make-a-face/en/step_4.md

 --- /code ---

-You could also calculate the width of the eyes based on width of the drawing.
+You could also calculate the width of the eyes based on the width of the drawing.

 --- code ---
 ---